-WHAT IF YOU NEED A TOOTH REMOVED?
+WHAT IF YOU NEED TOOTH EXTRACTIONS?

 If you need an extraction, your dentist will first numb the area to lessen any discomfort.
-After the extraction, your dentist will advise you of what post extraction regimen to follow.
+Then, the teeth will be extracted.
+After the extraction, your dentist will advise you of what post-extraction regimen to follow.

-TIPS TO MAKE YOUR RECOVERY EASIER
+TIPS TO MAKE RECOVERY EASIER

-- Avoid anything that might prevent normal healing
+- Avoid anything that might prevent normal healing.

-- Don’t smoke or rinse your mouth vigorously
+- Don’t rinse your mouth vigorously.

-- Avoid drinking through a straw for 24 hours
+- Avoid drinking through a straw for 24 hours.

-- Follow the diet your dentist suggests
+- Follow the diet your dentist suggests.

 If needed, ask your dentist about pain medication.
-You can brush and floss the other teeth, as usual, but don’t clean the teeth next to where the tooth was removed.
+You can brush and floss your other teeth, as usual.
+However, don’t clean the teeth next to where the tooth was removed.